Sushmita01/tic-tac-toe/README.md

 # tic-tac-toe

-A classic game of Tic-Tac-Toe recreated with JavaScript.
+A classic game of Tic-Tac-Toe recreated with JavaScript..